 Once you know the costs, set a budget and stick to it.
 If you are getting outside support, itemize your list and determine what you can pay for and where you will need help.

 Set priorities.
 Try to put aside $$ from your paycheck and deposit funds into a separate study abroad account (pay yourself for studying abroad first).
-Choose to work longer hours or get a part-time job for additional funds towards study abroad.
+Choose to work longer hours or get a part-time job for additional funds toward study abroad.
 Postpone the purchase of that big ticket item you were considering and use funds for your study abroad program instead.

 Fundraising will help to make your trip more affordable.
 If you select a program that helps achieve your long-term goals, it will be easier to solicit funds from external sources.
 Keep in mind that local, regional and national groups, as well as individuals, are all possible contributors.
 They include: